 The difference comes from a sense of being part of a team, rather than feeling isolated.
 Your employees will carry a greater sense of responsibility and purpose because they won’t perceive their work as only impacting them as an individual, but how it impacts the team, and company as well.

 Offering activities that bring your team together outside of work can help foster closer relationships.
 Something as simple as sponsoring a company kickball or softball team can lead to seven times more engaged employees, and a more robust bottom line for the company.

-A commitment to wellness is a commitment to building a strong workplace culture, and it follows that caring for your team means caring for your business.
+A commitment to building an engaging employee wellness program is a commitment to creating a strong workplace culture, and it follows that caring for your team means caring for your business.
 A strong workplace culture impacts more than just your employees, culture seeps out into the interactions employees have with customers, partners, and the community.
 Engaged employees are also your best resource in attracting talent, they’re the ones most likely to be extolling the virtues of your company culture on sites such as Glassdoor and LinkedIn.

 Your company’s biggest asset is the people that have bought into the company’s mission.
 Ignoring the needs of the people that keep the ship afloat is dangerous and might leave you swimming with your head just above water.